 Fire engulfs Tahoma residence on Tahoe’s west shore

-The North Tahoe Fire Protection District responded to a residential fire in Tahoma Tuesday night on the 500 block of McKinney Rubicon Springs Road.
+The North Tahoe Fire Protection District and several other agencies responded to a residential fire in Tahoma Tuesday night on the 500 block of McKinney Rubicon Springs Road.

 Simons said the residence was a single-family home with a garage.
-Crews were on scene as of Wednesday, and the investigation remains open.
+The cause of the fire remains under investigation.
+There were no reported injuries.

 Simons said no further updates could be given as of Wednesday afternoon.